ytti/oxidized/docs/Creating-Models.md

 cmd :ssh do prepend: true do
   ... "(code that should run first, before any code in the existing :ssh definition in the model)" ... end

+## Help

+If you do not have time or have problems creating a new model, install a Internet reachable sanitised device and ask in GitHub Issues for someone to create the model for you.
+You should research what is the device vendor name, device model name and device operating system name and include the information in the issue.